Ash Wednesday Remembered

-When I was a kid, Lent was my favorite time of year.
-That might sound strange, but there is a back story.
+When I was a little kid, a long, long time ago, in an age that no longer exists, Lent was my favorite time of year.
+While that may sound strange, let me explain.
 Lent meant spring was not far away and right behind spring came summer—a magical time of year for me, because I would be off to my grandfather’s farm for the summer.
+Lent signaled the end of winter, a time of year I was glad to see end.

 I grew up in Louisville, KY, in a Southern Roman Catholic ghetto.
 That means my childhood was indeed very strange and peculiar.
 Southern Roman Catholic ghettos were the exception.
 My ancestors, at least the ones we counted, were English Catholics, who had settled in Maryland with the original royal land grant to Lord Baltimore.
 They then moved into Kentucky shortly after the revolution, where they proceeded to make bourbon.